parton-quark/LinearAlgebra-2018F-2019F/README.md

 # Education

-The notebook is for the class of "Linear algebra" for undergrads.
+These notebooks was made for lectures of "Linear algebra" for undergraduate students.